-The volume of lifetime mortgage drawdowns during 2023 was lower than the 2022 levels.
+The volume of lifetime mortgage drawdowns during 2024 was lower than the 2023 levels.
 The drawdowns generally show a trend to reduce year on year as is expected of the mortgage portfolio as loans are redeemed each year.
-The interest rate charged on lifetime mortgages additional borrowing was more volatile during 2023.
-This was a result of the increases to the Bank of England base rate which in turn led to other providers with similar products increasing their rates.
-To maintain the pricing measure tolerance, the Company reduced its Annual Equivalent Rate ("AER") for drawdowns from 7.92% to 7.09% on 28 January 2023, to 6.70% on 25 February 2023 and then increased to 7.09% on 1 July 2023 and to 7.50% on 11 November 2023 before a reduction to 7.09% on 7 December 2023.
+The Bank of England base rate was changed in August and November 2024 (a 25bps reduction respectively), There was also volatility on the interest rate from other providers from late 2023 which continued into early 2024.
+To maintain the pricing measure tolerance, the Company reduced its Annual Equivalent Rate ("AER") for drawdowns from 7.09% to 6.21% on 28 January 2024 and then increased to 6.53% on 29 March 2024.
+The interest rate charged on lifetime mortgages additional borrowing was less volatile during the remainder of 2024.

 Changes in the economic environment leading to movements in market values and interest rates could adversely impact the Company's performance and fund flows.
 A decline in interest rates could reduce the interest income earned on mortgages.
-The fair value of the loans to customers may reduce further where there are falls in the value of residential properties and will also vary with movements in other economic variables such as interest rates and credit spreads.
+The fair value of the loans to customers may reduce further where there are falls in the value of residential properties and will also vary with movements in other economic variables such as interest rates and credit spreads as well as changes in non-economic variables such as mortality, long term care and voluntary repayment.